rlf-arlut/tmrg/doc/source/triplication.rst

 clockGating
 ^^^^^^^^^^^

-In previous example it was shown how to fanout a signal in order to access sub-signals in a triplicated signal.
+In the previous example it was shown how to fanout a signal in order to access sub-signals in a triplicated signal.
 Now let us consider opposite situation, how to generate triplicated signal from arbitrary combination of other signals.